MicrosoftDocs/visualstudio-docs/docs/code-quality/disable-code-analysis.md

  Visual Studio allows you to control whether source code analyzers run at build time and design time.
 There are limitations to what you can disable, and the procedure for turning off code analysis differs depending on a few factors:

-- Project type (.NET Core and .NET Standard versus .NET Framework)
+- Project type (.NET Core, .NET Standard, and .NET 5+ versus .NET Framework)

-  .NET Core and .NET Standard projects have options on their **Code Analysis** properties page that let you turn off code analysis from analyzers installed as a NuGet package.
-For more information, see [.NET Core and .NET Standard projects](#net-core-and-net-standard-projects).
+  .NET Core, .NET Standard, and .NET 5+ projects have options on their **Code Analysis** properties page that let you turn off code analysis from analyzers installed as a NuGet package.
+For more information, see [.NET Core, .NET Standard, and .NET 5+ projects](#net-core-net-standard-and-net-5-projects).
 In contrast, .NET Framework projects require that you set properties in the project file.
 To turn off source code analysis for .NET Framework projects, see [.NET Framework projects](#net-framework-projects).

 - Source analysis versus legacy analysis

   This article applies to source code analysis and not to legacy (binary) analysis.
 For information about disabling legacy analysis, see [Enable and disable binary code analysis for managed code](how-to-enable-and-disable-automatic-code-analysis-for-managed-code.md).

-## .NET Core and .NET Standard projects
+## .NET Core, .NET Standard, and .NET 5+ projects

 Visual Studio 2022 version 17.0.4 and later provides two checkboxes in the **Code Analysis** properties page to control whether analyzers run at build time and design time.
 To disable code analysis in your project, follow these steps: